How the programme works

 Secondments and attachments

 During the second year of the programme, you’ll have an exciting opportunity to spend up to four weeks on an external secondment or internal attachment within your force.
-External secondments are a fantastic way to experience professional life outside the police service.
+External secondments are a fantastic way to experience professional life outside of policing.
 You will learn new skills, gain valuable experience, work with outside partners and contribute to our objective of bringing policing and society closer together.
-Internal attachments to specialist departments will allow you to learn about different areas of the policing family.
-By developing your skills with new teams and by facing new policing challenges, you can start to plan for life after the programme.
+Internal attachments to specialist departments will allow you to learn about different areas of policing.
+By working with new teams and facing new policing challenges, this will help you to prepare for life after the programme.

 Ongoing learning

-Throughout the two years, you will take part in a number of sessions designed to develop your leadership and policing skills, as well as reflect on the impact you have made.
-There is also a series of webinars and other self-guided learning to make sure you have all the knowledge you need to be a brilliant police officer.
+Throughout the two years, you will take part in a number of sessions designed to develop your leadership and problem-solving skills, as well as reflect on the impact you have made.
+There are three in-person events for you to come together as a cohort and share your impact, as well as a series of webinars and other self-guided learning to make sure you have all the knowledge you need to be a brilliant police officer.

 Graduation

+Those who complete the programme will attend a graduation ceremony.
 Every Police Now graduate is invited to step forward to be awarded their graduation certificate.
+Friends and family members are invited to join to celebrate this achievement.

 Help and useful links